jpham364/cs361-project/README.md

 # Microservice for Zhi
 + Uses text file communication to signal microservice and main program to run off of each other
+## Request
-+ To programmatically REQUEST data from the microservice I made, the main program will write a character's name on a file called char.txt.
+To programmatically REQUEST data from the microservice I made, the main program will write a character's name on a file called char.txt.
 Example:
 ```
 charFile = open("char.txt", "w")
         resultFile.write(str(character))
         resultFile.close()
 ```
 My microservice continuously checks for the existence of a char.txt.
 Once the microservice sees that there is a char.txt inside of the directory.
 It will read the file and extract the character's name to use inside of the microservice.
+## Receive
-+ To programmatically RECEIVE data, after my microservice finishes the survey that the user completes.
+To programmatically RECEIVE data, after my microservice finishes the survey that the user completes.
 It will create a result.txt with the sum of the answers since the questions uses numbers to answer.
 The main program will recieve the microservice data by reading the newly created result.txt file.
 Example:
 ```
 resultFile = open("result.txt", "r")
 sum = resultFile.read()